Skip to Content

 • the use of smart meters (the goal is 80% of power consumption to be covered by smart meters).
 The smart meter rollout on low-voltage smart meters rollout will commence in 2024.
 We will cover all customers with consumption over 6 MWh by July 2027.

 The aim of the digital transformation of the distribution network is the development of a smart automated grid with increased reliability.
 The development of the smart grid includes verification projects focused on metering, communication, network automation, and improvements in operational safety and supply reliability.
 Successfully verified concepts will become a part of implementation projects across the distribution grid.
-Our priority is efficient network management and subsequent cost reduction.
+Our first priority is efficient network management and subsequent cost reduction, that is why we implement advanced analytical tools with superdata from intelligent network elements.
 The new smart grid will enable new connections of decentralized generation.
 It will also allow the utilization of the capacity of fiber optic networks for telecommunication services.

 Ombudsman